 Indoor Sowing

-Start Indoors Begin seeds 6-8 weeks before the last expected frost date in your area.
+Start Indoors Begin seeds 6 to 8 weeks before the last expected frost date in your area.

 Outdoor Sowing

-Direct Sowing Sow seeds directly in the garden after the danger of frost has passed and the soil has warmed.
+Direct Sowing Sow the seeds directly in your garden after the danger of frost has passed and the soil has warmed up.

-Climate Consideration In warm climates, seeds can also be sown in autumn for winter and spring blooming.
+Climate Consideration If you’re in a warm climate then the seeds can be sown in autumn to get them to bloom in the winter and spring.

 Seed Sowing Steps

-1. Soil Preparation Loosen the soil to a depth of 6-8 inches.
-Mix in compost to enhance fertility and drainage.
+1. Soil Preparation Loosen the soil to a depth of 6 to 8 inches.
+Mix in any you’re using compost to make the drainage fertility better.

 2. Sowing Depth Sow seeds 1/8 inch deep.
 Lightly cover them with soil or a thin layer of vermiculite.

-4. Germination Conditions Maintain a temperature of 65°F (18°C) for optimal germination, which usually occurs in 10-14 days.
+4. Germination Conditions Keep the temperature at 65°F (18°C) for the best germination, which usually happens in roughly 10 to 14 days.

 Indoor Sowing Tips

-Seed Trays or Pots Use seed trays or small pots with drainage holes.
-Fill with a quality seed-starting mix.
+Seed Trays or Pots Use seed trays or small pots with drainage holes in glen.
+A good quality seed starting mix will help.

-Light and Warmth Place the trays in a warm, bright location.
-A sunny windowsill or a grow light can provide adequate light and warmth.
+Light and Warmth You will want to put the trays in a warm, bright spot.
+A sunny windowsill is good but if not then a grow light can will give enough light and warmth.

-Moisture Management Cover the trays with plastic wrap or a clear lid to retain humidity until the seeds germinate.
+Moisture Cover the trays with plastic wrap or use a clear lid.
+This will keep the humidity right for the seeds until they germinate.

 Source: Reddit